bpeters504/https-certificate-expiry-monitor/README.md

-# https-certificate-expiry-monitordff
+# https-certificate-expiry-monitor

 This is a Python web app to monitor your https website certificates expiration dates.
-It displays warning and alert colors based on number of days set in the .env file
+It displays warning and critical colors based on number of days set in the .env file critical

 ## Current working features
 - Checks sites added to the config.ini file and changes cell colors based on warning and alert days in config file.

 ## Todo
 - make it pretty
 - add ability to add sites (endpoints) via the web interface
-- add ability to set configuration settings such as number of days for warning and alert
+- add ability to set configuration settings such as number of days for warning and critical
-- add email alerts based on warning and alert days
+- add email alerts based on warning and critical days

 [Icon by Arkinasi](https://www.freepik.com/icons/ssl)